All posts

 TL;DR. QuickBooks Online costs $35–$235/month and most startups still need an accountant on top.
 We tested 8 alternatives — Xero, FreshBooks, Wave, Zoho Books, Bench, Pilot, Puzzle, and SoGood — on a 6-point rubric.
 Puzzle wins for SaaS, Xero for general-purpose, Wave if cost is the binding constraint.
 We're SoGood, an AI co-founder platform that bundles bookkeeping; we tested ourselves on the same rubric and reported results without thumb on the scale.

 QuickBooks is the default because it's the default.
 It captured the market in the early 2000s, locked in accountants as a distribution channel, and has charged accordingly.
 The product is mostly fine; the friction is setup time, the human-bookkeeper assumption, and pricing that's drifted up faster than inflation.
+Intuit's QuickBooks Small Business Index Annual Report 2026 backs the market position — QuickBooks remains the dominant SMB accounting tool in the US by a wide margin — but dominance is not the same as fit for any specific founder.

 The 2026 landscape is genuinely different.
 AI categorization has moved bookkeeping from "the bookkeeper's job" toward "the founder's 15-minute task."
 Cloud-native competitors have closed the feature gap.
 And startup-specific tools (Puzzle, Pilot) have unbundled software from human bookkeeping in interesting ways.